ezy/statice/source/_posts/Design-principals-behind-a-good-folder-and-code-structure.md

   - javascript
 ---

 Good design is always human centered.
 As developers we are the shepherds of bytes and pixels, binary and exacting, but we are still messy humans.
 There's a great saying that "development is the art of introducing bugs to a blank file".
-And it's true that all the problems we encounter in the development cycle are because of people.
-Someone somewhere in the libraries and code delivered functionality that was imperfect for our current situation.
-Therefore taking a human centered approach to the many and varied design patterns in the stack of development is a key to continued harmony of team and work cycle.
-Because the goal, is to have a maintainable (scalable) code base (with good test coverage) that is stable and not tightly coupled (it can be split into smaller chunks easily).
+And it's true that all the problems we encounter in the development cycle, are always because of people.
+Someone somewhere in our libraries and code, delivered functionality that was imperfect for our current situation.
+Therefore taking a human centered approach, to the many and varied design patterns in the stack of development, is a key to continued harmony of team and work cycle.
+The goal, is to have a maintainable (scalable) code base (with good test coverage), that is stable and not too tightly coupled (it can be split into smaller chunks easily).

 So let's start with describing the only code structure that is right for all teams.
 The right code structure is the one that makes your team the most productive first.
 And second, follows any well established patterns and conventions in the existing code base.